 Most DBS have default accounts and most of them have no passwords on their highest privilege user.

-For example, MariaDB, and MongoDB use root with no password,

-Which means that if there is no password, the attacker could gain access to everything.
+MariaDB, MongoDB - root/no password - Which means that if there is no password, the attacker could gain access to everything.
 Also, don't forget to remove your credentials and/or private key(s) if you're going to post your code on a publicly accessible repository in Github.